pronovic/smartapp-sensortrack/DEVELOPER.md

 ## Supported Platforms

-This code should work equivalently on MacOS, Linux, and Windows.
+This code runs as a daemon and is intended for use Linux and UNIX-like platforms.

 ## Packaging and Dependencies